mIRC

 Where do you get the software?

-The best way to get the software is to download it directly from SETI@home.
+The best way to get the software is to download it directly from Berkeley University, where the SETI@home project is developed and based.
 This guarantees the most up-to-date version of the software.
 Installing the software is a blaze.
-Just like installing mIRC start the small (700 k) installer program you downloaded from SETI@home and you can not go wrong.
+Just like installing mIRC start the installer program you downloaded from the BOINC website and you can not go wrong.

 How to join mIRC's SETI Team?